Rethinking Code Complexity Through the Lens of Large Language Models: Revisiting Current Complexity Metrics

-\emph{Halstead Complexity (HC)} demonstrates strong zero-order correlations in program repair and code translation ($-0.97$ and $-0.90$), and \emph{Cyclomatic Complexity (CC)} yields a value of $-0.78$ for execution reasoning.
-But all such correlations decline in partial correlation analysis when code length is controlled for.
-The partial correlation coefficients for both metrics also fail to yield consistently significant results across all tasks.
-This suggests that HC and CC do not consistently capture the structural factors that challenge LLM reasoning.
+Similarly, \emph{Halstead Complexity (HC)} shows strong zero-order correlations in program repair and code translation ($-0.97$ and $-0.90$, respectively), while \emph{Cyclomatic Complexity (CC)} attains a zero-order correlation of $-0.78$ in execution reasoning.
+Nevertheless, these correlations substantially weaken once code length is controlled for through partial correlation analysis.
+Moreover, neither HC nor CC yields consistently significant partial correlations across tasks, indicating that these metrics fail to robustly capture the structural characteristics that challenge LLM reasoning.

 The systematic disappearance of correlations under length control is not incidental.
 Rather, it reflects a fundamental limitation shared by existing metrics.
 These metrics are grounded in assumptions about explicit control-flow analysis, human cognitive load, and long-term maintainability, whereas LLMs process programs as token sequences encoded in learned representations.
-For LLMs, difficulty arises from non-linear semantic composition and long-range hierarchical dependencies that are not explicitly modeled by traditional complexity measures.
+For LLMs, difficulty arises from nonlinear semantic composition and long-range hierarchical dependencies that are not explicitly modeled by traditional complexity measures.
 This empirical decoupling highlights the need for a fundamentally different notion of code complexity, explicitly aligned with the representational and computational characteristics of large language models.